 Any proposals to address the cost of prescription medications also should not threaten the progress of biomedical innovation, which is exceptionally important to the epilepsy community because no cure exists for epilepsy and one third of people with epilepsy live with uncontrollable or intractable seizures – and many more live with debilitating side-effects from medications.
 The Epilepsy Foundation is committed to accelerating the development and approval of new therapies, especially to benefit those in our community with difficult to control seizures and those who experience significant side effects from existing therapies.
 Manufacturers spend millions of dollars over several years on research and development of potential therapies, many of which never make it to the market.
 We need an environment that encourages investment in biomedical innovation.

-Lastly, brining the patient experience and perspective to this dialogue is critical.
+Lastly, bringing the patient experience and perspective to this dialogue is critical.
 Patients need to have a voice in the conversation on the value of health care.